Qarik-Group/vault-concourse-resource/README.md

 * `path`: *Required.* The directory from the exported secrets from the IN step
 * `prefix`: *Optional.* Prefix to use for the output path in vault.
-* `keys_to_copy`: *Optional* List of keys to copy.
-All keys will be copied if not specified.
+* `keys`: *Optional* List of keys to copy.
+If this is not specified, all keys will be copied.
+Keys can be renamed using "oldName: newName" (see example)
-* `renamed_to`: *Optional* List of new names for each key in the keys_to_copy param.
-If not specified, existing names will be retained.
-If specified, values for all keys in the keys_to_copy param must be included, even of the name is to remain the same.

 ## Example